 Have You Ever Testified About Sexual Assault?

-While there have been many online who have spoken out in support of Dr. Blasey Ford, there are those who question her motives in testifying at this point, and of course, there have been the obvious questions about how a woman would have been treated had they behaved in the manner in which Kavanaugh did during the hearing.
+While there were many online supporters of Dr. Blasey Ford, there were those who questioned her motives in testifying.
+Of course, some questioned how a woman would have been treated had they behaved in the manner in which Kavanaugh did during the hearing.

 Do women feel afraid when trying to do the right thing and report a sexual assault when it happens?
-No doubt; there's a history of very uncomfortable and personal questions that are asked when it comes to a sexual assault investigation.
-Certainly, both the alleged victim and the alleged perpetrator should have to be questioned about what happened because how else is the truth going to be revealed?
-However, historically, women have been thrown under the microscope in sexual assault cases seemingly more so than men.
+No doubt; there's a history of very uncomfortable and personal questions that are asked during a sexual assault investigation.
+Certainly, both the alleged victim and the alleged perpetrator should have to be questioned about what happened.
+But historically, women have been thrown under the microscope in sexual assault cases seemingly more so than men.
 The questions that women are faced with seem necessary, but far more probing than the ones men typically have to deal with.

 Not that men aren't sometimes treated unfairly by the criminal justice system, but when you consider the statistics from RAINN—the ones that say for every 1000 sexual assault cases, 994 of those accused go free—the odds of a woman successfully reporting a sexual assault and that report going all the way through to a conviction is slim.

 It's little wonder that this editorial cartoon resonated so strongly with so many.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.